ordina-jworks/ordina-jworks.github.io/_posts/2017-12-16-3-stages-api-testing.md

     <img class="image fit" style="max-width:575px" alt="Easy client server setup" src="/img/3-stages-api-testing/setup.png" />
 </p>

-The frontend (header) is providing the user with an input field.
+The front-end (header) is providing the user with an input field.
-This field allows the user to perform a search on our backend service.
+This field allows the user to perform a search on our back-end service.
 It also provides a `clear` button, so the user can remove the content from the input field and reset the local cache of search results.
 A second button is the `filter` button.
 When pressed, it will emit an event that can be listened to by other microfrontends.